Ametic/nixos-config/README.md

 # Big thanks to:

-[Zaney and contributors](https://gitlab.com/Zaney/zaneyos) - for providing this nice and easy setup that i can learn from.
+[Zaney](https://gitlab.com/Zaney/zaneyos) - for providing this nice and easy setup that i can learn from.
+[dwilliam62](https://gitlab.com/dwilliam62) - for helping me fixing some problems on Zaney's Discord server.